KAMM (AM): History

 The station signed on as KCUL in 1949, originally licensed to Fort Worth, Texas.
 KCUL was owned by East-West Broadcasting and featured a variety format through the 1950s.
 The station's call sign was chosen for investor A. B. Culbertson, although other sources mention a connection with Fort Worth-area optometrist L. H. Luck, because "K-C-U-L" was "luck" spelled backwards.

 In the mid 1950s, KCUL switched to a country music format.
 Blocks of Spanish language programming were added in 1958 and the station became largely a Regional Mexican music outlet in the 1960s.
 By 1964, the radio station had picked up a sister station on the FM dial and hired Marcos Rodriguez, Sr. father of Marcos A. Rodriguez to be morning DJ and afternoon salesperson.
 At the time, FM radio in America was in its infancy.
-Listeners did not listen to FM very much and broadcasters weren't sure the technology was going to last.
+Listeners did not listen to FM very much and broadcasters were not sure the technology was going to last.

-On New Year's Day, 1967, KCUL and KCUL-FM were sold by East-West Broadcasting to John Walton and was rebranded "Classical Country" KBUY, maintaining its Country format with Western music added.
-It became the first full-time Country/Western station in the Dallas/Fort Worth area; the format adjustment was described as "an 'uptown' version of its predecessor, KCUL."
+On New Year's Day, 1967, KCUL and KCUL-FM were sold by East-West Broadcasting to John Walton and was rebranded "Classical Country" KBUY, maintaining its country format with Western music added.
+It became the first full-time country/western station in the Dallas/Fort Worth area; the format adjustment was described as "an 'uptown' version of its predecessor, KCUL".

-In 1976, the station again rebranded as KRXV (call sign derived from Roman numerals XV as "Radio 15"), this time with an all-news format that lasted for only 14 months.
+In 1976, the station again rebranded as KRXV (call sign derived from Roman numerals XV as "Radio 15"), with an all-news format that lasted for only 14 months.
 KRXV employed Marcos A. Rodriguez as a board operator and Jim Miklaszewski, later an NBC News correspondent, as news director.
 Hal Eisner, currently a longtime TV newsman in Los Angeles, also worked at KRXV.
-The format then changed to beautiful music as "Radio 15," a joint operation between actor Jimmy Stewart and Oklahoma News Network owner William Schuller.
+The format then changed to beautiful music as "Radio 15", a joint operation between actor Jimmy Stewart and Oklahoma News Network owner William Schuller.
 In 1978, the call sign was changed to KMZK, but the easy-listening format and branding remained the same.

 Between 1979 and 1983, the station was revamped as KTIA with a Spanish format.
 KTIA was founded by a partnership led by Johnny Gonzalez, one of three former advertisers on KESS (107.1 FM), but their purchase coincided with the prime rate going to 20%.
 The business went bust and the station went dark for almost a year.
 The call sign KMIA was established on June 25, 1985, but the station didn't sign on until three months later.
-The format from that period until 1986 was Spanish, Tropical, and Caribbean music.
+The format from that period until 1986 was Spanish, tropical, and Caribbean music.
 Then the format changed to urban contemporary gospel with some Spanish religious programming as "Faith 1540".